 1. Affiliate Marketing

-Of course, HostGator has an excellent Affiliate Program.
+Of course, HostGator has our own Affiliate Program.
 Additionally, sites like ShareASale, LinkShare, and Amazon Associates are among the leading affiliate programs that a vast majority of bloggers use today.
 Through these sites you can find products in pretty much every niche imaginable, which gives you the freedom of choice as to what kind of products you wish to promote.

 2. Launch A Product